Skyping Tobias in Cambodia

 I was deeply interested in how Tobias would deal with this particular problem of Seam Reap and the requests of the people for help.
 How would he sustain his focus?
 Would he sustain focus?

-And then, there are the pictures that he sends back: Haunting pictures of ki
+And then, there are the pictures that he sends back: Haunting pictures of kids like these.

 This morning, I showed these pictures today to Merriella who comes every week to clean the house.
 Merriella is from Mexico -- (Yes!
 She is a US Citizen, in case you're wondering.)
 She's known Tobias since he was called Toby in highschool, and many is the time I've asked her to help me clean up his bedroom.
 So she asks what he is doing.
 And I do my best to explain it to her, but finally just show her the pictures.
 And she says "These very very poor people!
 So poor!"